Sugar Prices Jump as Crude Oil Surges

-Sugar prices settled sharply higher on Friday amid soaring crude oil prices.
-WTI crude oil (CLJ26) surged more than +12% on Friday to a 2.5-year high, which benefits ethanol prices and could prompt the world's sugar mills to divert more cane crushing toward ethanol production rather than sugar, thus curbing sugar supplies.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.
+Sugar prices continued higher on Monday on the fresh surge in oil prices seen after Israel bombed 30 oil depots in Iran.
+The rally in oil prices benefits ethanol prices, encouraging the world's sugar mills to divert more cane crushing toward ethanol production rather than sugar, thereby curbing sugar supplies.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.

 On February 12, sugar prices plunged to 5.25-year nearest-futures lows on concern that a global sugar surplus will persist.
 On February 11, analysts from sugar trader Czarnikow said they expect a global sugar surplus of 3.4 MMT in the 2026/27 crop year, following an 8.3 MMT surplus in 2025/26.
 Also, Green Pool Commodity Specialists said on January 29 that they expect a 2.74 MMT global sugar surplus for 2025/26 and a 156,000 MT surplus for 2026/27.
 Meanwhile, StoneX said February 13 that it expects a global sugar surplus of 2.9 MMT in 2025/26.